Red rock arches in the deserts of Utah and Arizona

 Bryce Canyon National Park

-We have breakfast and head out on the scenic route to Bryce Canyon, with the day beginning with two unique stops.
-First, we pass through the Belly of the Dragon – a tunnel carved into the rocks that resembles the belly of a mythical creature.
-After a short stroll, we make our way to the Sand Caves, where the sandy arches and light create beautiful shades of colour.
+We have breakfast and set off on the picturesque road towards Bryce Canyon, with the day starting at two unique stops.
+First, we'll pass through the Belly of the Dragon – a tunnel carved into the rocks, reminiscent of the belly of a mythical creature.
+After a short walk, we head to the Sand Caves, where the sandy arches and light create beautiful colour hues.

-Next, our path leads to Bryce Canyon National Park.
-We'll start at Rainbow Point, the highest point in the park, where the views stretch for miles ahead.
-On the way back, we'll stop at various panoramic viewpoints to marvel at the amphitheatre-like rock formations and the merging colours of the hoodoos.
+Next, the road leads us to the Bryce Canyon National Park.
+We'll start at Rainbow Point, the park's highest point, where the views stretch for miles.
+On the way back, we'll stop at various panoramic overlooks to admire the amphitheatre-like rock formations and the shimmering colours of the hoodoos.

-In the afternoon, we'll venture onto one of the most popular routes – the Queen’s Garden & Navajo Loop Trail – a path that takes us among majestic rock towers, including the iconic Thor’s Hammer.
-If desired, we can add the Fairyland Loop or a short walk to the Mossy Cave Trail, or save them for sunrise the next morning before departure.
+In the afternoon, we'll embark on one of the most popular trails – the Queen’s Garden & Navajo Loop Trail – a path that leads us among majestic rock spires, including the iconic Thor’s Hammer.
+If desired, we can add the Fairyland Loop or a short walk to the Mossy Cave Trail, or save them for sunrise – the next morning before departure.

 Day 6